Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

   - `\W` : last folder of the working directory
   - `\t` : time (24h format)
   - `\@` : time (AM/PM format)
+- `PS3` : prompt string of the `select` control flow, usually overwritten in Bash scripts using a `select` loop
 - `IFS` : characters used for word splitting, by default contains a space, a tab and a newline.
   Single and double quotes disable word splitting, so we can create a file with spaces in its name : `touch "a b c.txt"`

 ### Shell Colors and Style